YBronst/Asrock-Z690-PG-Reptide/README.md

 FileVault2 not working in Sonoma with the OCLP patch!

-* All mac os futures are working including DRM playback and sleep/wake S3 and FileVault2 in macOS Ventura 13.
+* All mac os futures are working including DRM playback and sleep/wake S3 and FileVault2 in macOS Ventura 13.x.x versions.
 * Clover has issue with update under T2 mac models

 * Before use, you need to generate your own MLB and SMBIOS data using a Py script that uses acidanthera's macserial to generate SMBIOS and optionally saves them to a plist [More info](https://github.com/corpnewt/GenSMBIOS)